jordibc/entrez/readme.md

 ## Installation

-You can run from this directory without installing anything, or simply put `entrez.py` in a place where your python interpreter can find it (for example, you can add this directory to your [PYTHONPATH](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH)).
+You can download this repository and run from its directory without installing anything, or simply put `entrez.py` in a place where your python interpreter can find it (for example, you can add its directory to your [PYTHONPATH](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH)).

-Really.
-There is no need to `pip install` anything (but if you want, you can `pip install -e .`).
-Everything is in just one file.
+It is that easy, really; everything is in just one file.
+There is no need to `pip install` anything (but if you want, you can also run `pip install -e .` from its directory to add entrez to your virtual environment, conda environment, etc.).

 ## Examples